leanprover/lean4/doc/monads/functors.md

 # end hidden
 ```

-In general then, a "functor" is a function on types `F : Type u → Type v` equipped with an operator
+In general then, a functor is a function on types `F : Type u → Type v` equipped with an operator
-called `map` such that if `f : α → β` then `map f : F α → F β`.
+called `map` such that if you have a function `f` of type `α → β` then `map f` will convert your
+container of type from `F α → F β`.
 This corresponds to the category-theory notion of
 [functor](https://en.wikipedia.org/wiki/Functor) in the special case where the category is the
 category of types and functions between them.

 This `Functor` has particular "laws" associated with it that dictate its expected behavior.
 Monads
 are the same way!
 However, functors are simpler to understand.
-The functor type class has only the `map` function and two
+The functor type class has only the
-straightforward laws.
+`map` function and two straightforward laws.
 We can easily visualize what they do.
-Monads meanwhile have multiple functions
+Monads meanwhile
-and several more complicated laws.
+have multiple functions and several more complicated laws.

 Understanding abstract mathematical structures is a little tricky for most people.
 So it helps to
 start with a simpler idea like functors before we try to understand monads.